Code-4-Community/dev-spikes/api-spec/llb/api-spec.md

 USER_EVENTS table.
 It can only be called by ADMIN and PF users, and it skips anything to do with Stripe and payments.

-TODO: Add a field "isValid" or "status" to USER_EVENTS to indicate if it is a valid, complete registration or not.
-Add a field "CheckoutSessionID" so that our Stripe webhook `api/v1/webhooks/stripe` can mark USER_EVENTS records as valid upon receipt of payment confirmation.
-More details about that logic below, for this endpoint, the values will be "valid" and null, respectively, for the two new fields.

 ### Request Body

 ```json